BRAF Grants to Artists Becomes Burning Man Global Art Grants

 Burning Man – What’s the connection?

 This program does not fund art headed to the Burning Man event in Black Rock City.
-While the interactive, community-focused art at Burning Man was the original inspiration for this grant program, many of our grantees have had no connection with the extended Burning Man network or community before applying.
+While the interactive, community-focused art at Burning Man was the original inspiration for this grant program, for many of our grantees, applying for this grant was their first experience with the extended Burning Man community.
 Some, however, do connect to the Burning Man Regional Network, using the existing collaborations and established organizations to usher new artwork into their communities.